AdobeDocs/experience-platform.it-IT/help/hygiene/api/quota.md

   "quotas": [
     {
       "name": "datasetExpirationQuota",
-      "description": "The number of concurrently active Expiration Dataset Delete in all workorder requests for the organization.", "consumed": 12,
+      "description": "The number of concurrently active dataset-expiration delete operations in all work order requests for the organization.", "consumed": 11,
-      "quota": 50
+      "quota": 75
     },
     {
       "name": "dailyConsumerDeleteIdentitiesQuota",
-      "description": "The consumed number of deleted identities in all workorder requests for the organization for today.", "consumed": 0,
+      "description": "The consumed number of deleted identities in all work order requests for the organization for today.", "consumed": 314,
-      "quota": 1000000
+      "quota": 700000
     },
     {
       "name": "monthlyConsumerDeleteIdentitiesQuota",
-      "description": "The consumed number of deleted identities in all workorder requests for the organization for this month.", "consumed": 841,
+      "description": "The consumed number of deleted identities in all work order requests for the organization this month.", "consumed": 2764,
-      "quota": 2000000
-    },
-    {
-      "name": "monthlyUpdatedFieldIdentitiesQuota",
-      "description": "The consumed number of updated identities in all workorder requests for the organization for this month.", "consumed": 0,
-      "quota": 0
+      "quota": 12000000
     }
   ]
 }